Indian officials say troops exchanged fire with Pakistani soldiers in disputed Kashmir

-SRINAGAR, India (AP) — Indian officials said the army had a brief exchange of fire with Pakistani soldiers along their highly militarized frontier in the disputed Himalayan region of Kashmir, as the nuclear-armed rivals ramped up tit-for-tat diplomatic offensive following a deadly attack on tourists.
+SRINAGAR, India (AP) — Indian and Pakistani soldiers briefly exchanged fire along their highly militarized frontier in the disputed Himalayan region of Kashmir, Indian officials said Friday, as tensions soared between the nuclear-armed rivals following a deadly attack on tourists.

-The report of a gunfight comes amid soaring tensions between New Delhi and Islamabad after gunmen killed 26 people near the resort town of Pahalgam in Kashmir on Tuesday.
-India immediately described the massacre a “terror attack” and said it had “cross border” links, blaming Pakistan for backing it.

-Pakistan denied any connection to the attack, which was claimed by a previously unknown militant group calling itself the Kashmir Resistance.
+India has described the massacre in which gunmen killed 26 people, most of them Indian, as a "terror attack" and accused Pakistan of backing it.
+Pakistan denied any connection to the attack near the resort town of Pahalgam in India-controlled Kashmir.
+It was claimed by a previously unknown militant group calling itself the Kashmir Resistance.

-Three Indian army officials said that Pakistani soldiers used small arms to fire at an Indian position in Kashmir late Thursday.
+With the region on edge, three Indian army officials said that Pakistani soldiers fired at an Indian position in Kashmir late Thursday.
 The officials, who spoke on condition of anonymity in keeping with departmental policy, said Indian soldiers retaliated and no casualties were reported.

-In Pakistan, the Ministry of Foreign Affairs on Friday decline to confirm or deny the report.
-Ministry spokesperson Shafqat Ali Khan told a news conference that “I will wait for a formal confirmation from the military before I make any comment."

-He added there had been no effort yet from any other country to mediate.

 The United Nations has urged India and Pakistan “to exercise maximum restraint and to ensure that the situation and the developments we’ve seen do not deteriorate any further.”